 Step 7: Keep Skin Hydrated With Moisturizer

 After you’ve applied your eye product, move on to moisturizer to help keep your skin hydrated.
-In addition to a hyaluronic acid serum, moisturizer is an essential step when it comes to becoming a pro on how to hydrate your skin.
+In addition to a hydrating serum, moisturizer is an essential step when it comes to becoming a pro on how to hydrate your skin.

 Dry skin typically benefits from moisturizers that are thicker and heavier than the oil-free moisturizers that work well with oily and acne-prone skin.
 Look for one that contains ingredients that prevent water loss and repair the skin’s moisture barrier, without feeling excessively greasy or heavy.
 A cream moisturizer is often the best fit for dry skin, as they generally also help soothe and smooth the skin.
 For a nighttime skincare routine, you can replace your daytime moisturizer with a night cream to deliver a high dose of nutrients to your skin as you sleep.